PsychedelicShayna/overlayer/README.md

 # Opacity Chan
-A small utility that allows you to add transparency to windows, make them clickthrough, and also make them stay on top - useful for turning programs into overlays!
+Opacity chan helps you add transparency to windows, make them clickthrough, and also make them stay topmost - useful for turning any program into an overlay for your games and other programs!

-TODO: Actually implement the window stays on top feature.

 ### Demonstration Gif
 ![](opacity-chan-demo.gif?raw=true)